Schlipak/Yoru/README.md

 ## Whatever

 Just run make, serve the `examples/` directory, and open it in your favourite MODERN browser.
+(No polyfill support yet)